menzin/About_jQuery/Chapter0.md

 The smallText class will get hidden as soon as the DOM is loaded – too fast for you to see it before it hides – but you can still see that it’s there in the source code.

+>[!WARNING]
-**Warning – you must either grab the code from the Chapter 0 folder or paste the code above into a text editor and save it as demo_0_0.html before trying to run it.**
+> you must either grab the code from the Chapter 0 folder or paste the code above into a text editor and save it as demo_0_0.html before trying to run it.**

 ### Summary So Far